-Votes will be counted by the inspector of election appointed for the annual meeting, who will separately count FOR," "WITHHOLD" and broker non-votes, and with respect to proposals other than the election of directors, "AGAINST" votes and abstentions.
-Abstentions will be counted towards the vote total and will have the same effect as "AGAINST" votes for Proposal 2 and 3.
-Broker non-votes will have no effect and will not be counted towards the vote total for any proposal except Proposal 2.
-Because of the vote required to approve Proposal 2, broker non-votes will have the same effect as "AGAINST" votes for Proposal 2.
-We expect that our chief financial officer and treasurer, David Watson, will be appointed as the inspector of election.
+Votes will be counted by the inspector of election appointed for the annual meeting, who will separately count FOR," "WITHHOLD," and with respect to proposals other than the election of directors, "AGAINST" votes and abstentions.
+Abstentions will be counted towards the vote total and will have the same effect as "AGAINST" votes for Proposal 2.
+We expect that our chief financial officer and treasurer, David Watson and our internal counsel and secretary, Michael LiCalsi, will be appointed as the inspectors of election.